sherryfish321/Leetcode/TwoPointer/11.  Container With Most Water/README.md

 > - Ask clarifying questions and use examples to understand what the interviewer wants out of this problem.
 > - Choose a “happy path” test input, different than the one provided, and a few edge case inputs.
 > - Verify that you and the interviewer are aligned on the expected inputs and outputs.
 - Is there any time or space complexity requirement?
-Your solution must use O(1) additional space.
 - Can the input array be empty?
-- What should I output if there is no triplet?
-Ans.
-In Example 2, if there is no answer, we should return Output: []
-- Do you know if the output array is sorted?
+No, there is exactly one solution.

 Match
 > - See if this problem matches a problem category (e.g. Strings/Arrays) and strategies or patterns within the category
-- Sort and Two Pointers: Sort enables skipping duplicates and allows efficient pointers swifting from both ends
+- Two Pointers: We can use two pointers from both ends, and move the pointer to the shorter line

 Plan
 > - Sketch visualizations and write pseudocode
 > - Walk through a high-level implementation with an existing diagram
 - First idea:
-  1.
+  1. Initialize two pointers from both ends
+  2. While l < r
+     - Calculate the width: r - l
+     - Calculate the height: min(heights[r], heights[l])
+     - Calculate the area: width * height
+     - Update the maximum area
+     - Move the pointer to the shorter line
+  3. After finishing, return the max_area

 Review
 > - Re-check that your algorithm solves the problem by running through important examples